gediz/mpv-wiki/Interpolation.md

 uses, which is usually shot at 24 Hz.
 Many people therefore subconsciously associate the visual appearance of 60 Hz content with soap operas, and thus think it looks worse.

+This is essentially similar to "smart" upscaling filters, eg. NEDI or NNEDI3 - which are also expensive to compute and produce results that drastically alter the source image.

 Smoothmotion
 ============